The International Arbitration Review: Portugal

 In April 2012, Dan Cake (Portugal), SA filed a case against Hungary, which was decided in 2017, with the Portuguese company winning on a denial of justice as ground.
 An annulment proceeding was initiated in March 2018 by Hungary and was decided, against Hungary, in January 2019.
 A revision procedure of the award, requested by Hungary, is currently pending.

-In April 2015, PT Ventures, SGPS, SA filed a case against Cape Vert, which ended in May 2019 due to the parties' agreement.
+In April 2015, PT Ventures, SGPS, SA filed a case against Cape Vert, which ended in May 2019 as a result of the parties' agreement.

 This represents an unequivocal indication that the Portuguese legal community's knowledge and sophistication are growing regarding arbitration matters.